 We have had some great success with projects in places like Oldham, Rochdale, Middleton, Salford and, going a little bit further afield, we are currently working with people in Liverpool and Leeds and Huddersfield.

-So, there are lots of northern towns where the figures stack up and the need is there – which is exactly what you want when you’re thinking about setting a social project up.
+So, there are lots of northern towns where the figures stack up and the need is there – which is exactly what you want when you’re thinking about setting up a social project.

 Connect With Us